 \subsubsection{AGN Spectral Fitting}

 The contamination from host galaxies can't be negligible for quasars.
 Especially for the $\rm z \lesssim 0.5$ low-luminosity quasars \citep{2011ApJS..194...45S}, the host contamination is on average $\rm \sim 15\%$, which leads to a $\rm \sim 0.06$ dex overestimation of the $\rm 5100 \AA$ continuum luminosity ($\rm L_{5100}$).
-Unfortunately, the quality of most ``turn-on" spectra does not allow a reliable galaxy continuum subtraction, since the stellar features are overwhelmed by the extremely bright emissions from AGN.
-But for CL-AGNs, the stellar component can be well constrained from fitting the ``turn-off" spectra, which are dominated by the host galaxy continuum and the absorption lines, such as $\rm {Ca}$ $\rm {H}$ and $\rm {K}$ transitions.
-The host galaxy emission is not expected to change within a few decades between observations.
+Unfortunately, the quality of most of the ``turn-on" spectra does not allow for a reliable galaxy continuum subtraction, since the stellar features are overwhelmed by the extremely bright emissions from AGN.
+But for CL-AGNs, the stellar component can be well constrained by fitting the ``turn-off" spectra, which are dominated by the host galaxy continuum and the absorption lines, such as $\rm {Ca}$ $\rm {H}$ and $\rm {K}$ transitions.
+The host galaxy emission is not expected to change within the few decades between the observations.
 To isolate the pure AGN emissions from ``turn-on" spectra, we freeze the host component to the best-fit stellar model found from SDSS ``turn-off" spectra.
-Figure ~\ref{fig:HostSub} shows an example result of the decomposition of ``turn-off'' spectrum and ``turn-on" spectrum.
+Figure ~\ref{fig:HostSub} shows an example result of the decomposition of ``turn-off'' spectra and ``turn-on" spectra.